Blogging is a common and inexpensive way to make money online. Most people will tell you how easy it is to start a blog and they are not wrong.

 - About Page – Let your potential readers know more about you and how you can help them with what they are searching for.
 This is the perfect time to sell yourself and start building a relationship.
 Click here to learn more about building your about page.

-- Affiliate Disclaimer – Similar to the above policies, you should also let your readers know that the links you provide them with may contain affiliate links that allows you to earn a commission.
+- Affiliate Disclaimer – Similar to the above policies, you should also let your readers know that the links you provide them with may contain affiliate links that allow you to earn a commission.

 - Contact Page – Give your readers a way to reach you if they have any questions, comments, or concerns.